How to Reach Out to People Who May Be Alone for the Holidays

 - Bake them homemade cookies.

 Send them through the regular mail or deliver them in person.
-Involving your children in making the cookies is a powerful way to teach them to think of others.
+Involving your children in making the cookies is a powerful way to teach them to think of others during Christmas time.

 - Send a special and thoughtful gift.

 I remember one Christmas many years ago when dear friends who knew I’d be alone for the holidays sent me a gift card to Starbucks.
 They knew I loved coffee and sweets, and those peppermint lattes and double chocolate brownies really warmed my heart during those lonely days.